Azure-Samples/azure-servicebus-relay-samples/RelayTcp/Readme.md

 ﻿# Azure Service Bus Relay TCP Sample

-This sample demonstrates using the *NetTcpRelayBinding* binding.
+This sample shows how to create a simple TCP service.

 ## Prerequisites